davidealbanese/cwave/docs/source/api.rst

     Wavelet.fourier_period
     Wavelet.efolding_time

-Moreover, the :class:`Wavelet` expose the following methods (available to the subclasses):
+Moreover, the :class:`Wavelet` exposes the following methods (available to the subclasses):

 .. autosummary::